jefffhaynes/BinarySerializer/README.md

     }
 }
 ```
 Note that when using custom serialization the object can still be used as a source for binding.
-In the above example you could bind to "Value" from elsewhere in your object hierarchy.
+In the above example is it possible to bind to "Value" from elsewhere in the object hierarchy.

 Also note that in the case that FieldLength is specified for the custom object, the stream passed in during serialization will be limited to that length.
-This can help if you want to copy the entirety or balance of the object stream into a member field.
 In essence, the custom object is unable to stray from the bounds set for it by the serialization object hierarchy.

 ### Encoding ###